 I – Visceral Attacks?
 More Like Victory Attacks

+The first tip from today’s Bloodborne Tips.
 Every Souls game has a parry of some sort.
 With the bold removal of shields in Bloodborne, it was a question of how parries and ripostes would work.
 After tinkering with the combat, it became apparent that ‘visceral attacks’ were Bloodborne‘s form of the parry.